What is the Protege Internship Program?

 - Young Adults Ministry

 - Connections/Community (connecting people into community and serving, small groups, men's/women's ministry, classes)

 - Creative Arts

 - The Abbey

 What will a week look like in the Protege program?

 Each intern will have a varying schedule, depending on their role in the church.
 But basically you would serve 6 to 8 hours every Sunday in whatever area of ministry you are placed in.
-You will have weekly meetings with all the Protege interns and Jesse West, the Vintage Faith Church staff person who will be shepherding the Protege interns.
-You will have leadership training meetings with Dan Kimball and other Vintage Faith pastoral staff and leadership throughout the year.
-You will be serving on a specific ministry team (youth, college, music, etc), so there will be meetings with a staff team leader as well as within the actual ministry on which you serve.
-There will also be various all-staff and leadership meetings to attend.
+You will have weekly Bible Study meetings with all the Protege interns and Erica Baughman, the Vintage Faith Church staff person who will be shepherding the Protege interns.
+You will be a part of all staff meetings as Protege are an integral part of the Vintage Faith Staff.
+You will be serving on a specific ministry team (youth, college, music, etc), so there will be meetings with a staff team leader within the actual ministry on which you serve.

 Can you raise funds for this internship?

 You can raise funds (like missionaries do) in order to cover seminary costs, books, food, gas and other expenses.
 If needed, we will work out an arrangement so that people donating funds to you can do so through the non-profit status of our church.
 We will talk with you further about raising funds if you want to pursue this as a possibility.

 How does the free housing work and what other financial costs do you need to consider?